What is a root canal?

 During root canals, we extract decayed pulp from the center of the tooth to reshape the canal and replace it with a strengthening filler.
-In the past, we would have had to extract the tooth.
-Thankfully, now we can save it with a root canal.
+In the past, a tooth extraction would be required.
+Thankfully, now we can save your tooth with a root canal.

 What can you expect during the process?

 - First, we administer anesthesia and insert a dental dam to isolate the tooth.